Worship

 Midweek Services (Quiet and reflective)

 Volunteers say the daily ‘offices’ at certain times during the week.
 It is an opportunity to start – or stop – the day with prayer and with focus on God.
+We meet in the Dacre Chapel to the right of the Church as you walk in.
+Both are about 20 -25 minutes long.

 9.00am Morning Prayer Tuesday and Wednesday